guihongwan/SPXY/README.md

 by Guihong Wan and Haim Schweitzer.
 Published at PAKDD'21, May 2021.

+### Dataset
+In the `data` folder we provide the following dataset originally published by Shirish Krishnaj Shevade and S. Sathiya Keerthi.
+A simple and efficient algorithm for gene selection using sparse logistic regression.
+Bioinformatics, 19(17):2246-2253, 2003.

 ## Contact
 Please contact Guihong.Wan@outlook.com in case you have any questions.